 In July 2020, the FASB issued ASU 2020-07, Not-for-Profit Entities (Topic 958), Presentation and Disclosures by Not-for-Profit Entities for contributed Nonfinancial Assets.
 The ASU will improve transparency of contributed nonfinancial assets for not-for-profit (NFP) entities through enhancements to presentation and disclosure.
 The amendments in this update address certain stakeholder' concerns about the lack of transparency about the measurement of contributed nonfinancial assets recognized by NFPs, as well as the amount of those contributions used in an NFP's programs and other activities.
-This ASU should be applied on a retrospective basis and is effective for annual periods beginning after June 15, 2021, and interim periods within annual period beginning after June 15, 2022.
+This ASU should be applied on a retrospective basis and is effective for annual periods beginning after June 15, 2021.
 Early adoption is permitted.
 IFES is currently evaluating the impact of the pending adoption of the new standard on its financial statements.

-Subsequent events: IFES has evaluated its September 30, 2020, financial statements for subsequent events through May 20, 2021, the date the financial statements were available to be issued.
+Subsequent events: IFES has evaluated its September 30, 2021, financial statements for subsequent events through June 6, 2022, the date the financial statements were available to be issued.